How to Send Emails with PHP Mail() Function and PHP Mailer

 Pro Tip

-If the PHPMailer contact form does not work, change the $mail->SMTPDebug = 0; line to $mail->SMTPDebug = 2 to identify the causing issue.
-Don’t forget to remove the line or change the 2 to 0 afterwards.
+If the PHPMailer contact form doesn’t work, change the $mail->SMTPDebug = 0; line to $mail->SMTPDebug = 2 to identify the cause.
+Don’t forget to remove the line or change the 2 to 0 after.

-If you’re a WordPress user, you can instead use contact form plugins such as Formidable Forms, Gravity Forms, or WPForms to create contact forms.
+If you’re a WordPress user, use a contact form plugin like Formidable Forms, Contact Form 7, or WPForms to streamline the form-building process.

-How to Send Emails Using PHP Mail() Function
+How to Send Emails Using the PHP Mail() Function

-Another method to send emails directly from a PHP script is the built-in mail() function.
-To use the PHP send mail feature, users hosting their PHP application or site on a local server will need to configure a Sendmail program by changing the php.ini file in their PHP installation folder.
+Another method to send emails directly from PHP is the built-in mail() function.
+To use the PHP mailer feature, users hosting their PHP application or site on a local server will need to configure a Sendmail program by changing the php.ini file in their PHP installation folder.

 If you use a hosting server, Sendmail usually comes already pre-configured.
 However, you must ensure that your hosting provider allows you to manage the Sendmail service option manually.